 Brfore joining the TRUSTECH team Elizabeth was responsible for collation and dissemination of HCAI data for PCT staff and external bodies, co-ordinating training sessions for nursing homes within the area and general office support to the Clinical Lead for Infection Prevention and HCAI Specicalist Nurses.Prior to this Elizabeth’s career was in the commercial sector covering various sales and finance functions.

 Elizabeth was the ‘Chair’ of the Disabled Staff Network for Central Manchester University Hospitals NHS Foundation Trust.

 T: 0161 701 2697

-Carl is the first point of contact for media enquiries and co-ordinates TRUSTECH’s communication activities including maintenance of this and numerous other websites owned and managed by TRUSTECH.
+Carl is the first point of contact for media enquiries and co-ordinates TRUSTECH’s communication and digital activities including maintenance of this and numerous other websites owned and managed by TRUSTECH.
 He also provides ongoing support to the rest of the TRUSTECH team.

 T: 0161 701 2524